andrey-helldar/DigitText/README.md

 ## Copyright and License

-DigitText was written by Andrey Helldar for the Laravel framework 5.5 or later, and is released under the MIT License.
+DigitText was written for the Laravel framework 5.5 or later, and is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Translation

-Translations of text and comment by Google Translate.
-Help with translation +1 in karma :)